terryyung1006/WalletAddressGenerator/README.md

 Including api call tests and function tests with successful cases and failed cases with invalid input parameters.

 # Demo and example
-While server is running locally, click on "Try it out":
+While server is running locally, click on "Try it out" and "Execute":
 **http://localhost:8000/api_docs/#/default/get_hd_segwit_address__seed_phase___path_**
-&

 **http://localhost:8000/api_docs/#/default/get_p2sh_address__n___m___public_keys_**

 or use postman with parameters similar to api_docs examples.

 # Potential Improvement
-add passphase for Mnemonic Seed Sync single responsibility func
+* Add passphase for Mnemonic Seed Sync
+* Functions in src folder can be devided for single responsibility
-CICD pipeline
+* CICD pipeline can be set for deployment automation